jpalardy/warp/README.md

 ## Warp as an executable

 Put `warp` somewhere in your $PATH.
-This is simple but it won't be able to modify your history: your bash history will say `warp` without indications of where you warped to.
+This is simple but it won't be able to modify your history: your shell history will say `warp` without indications of where you warped to.

 See below.

-## Warp as a bash script
+## Warp as a bash/zsh script

-Add `source PATH/TO/warp` in your `.bashrc`.
+Add `source PATH/TO/warp` to your `.bashrc`/`.zshrc`.
 Now you can warp: reload your shell, type `warp`, press enter.
 A function was added to your shell.

 `warp` will modify the history to contain the SSH command (as if you typed it)